 Fuels containing ethanol may not be the best choice for outdoor power equipment.

 People often ask if ethanol-free gas is better for lawn mowers or small-engine equipment.
 Most fuel contains ethanol, which is a grain alcohol distilled from corn and sugar.
-Fuels with ethanol work well in larger engines, like cars, but can be very harmful to your outdoor power equipment, like a gas-powered lawn mower, as they burn hotter in smaller engines and can cause damage to engine parts.
+Fuels with ethanol work well in larger engines, like cars, but can be very harmful to your outdoor power equipment, like a gas-powered lawn mower, because they burn hotter in smaller engines and can cause damage to engine parts.
 If possible, choose non-ethanol gas for small engines this summer to help keep your equipment running.

-Ethanol also attracts moisture from the air, and when the two substances bond together, phase separation occurs.
-This means water separates from the gasoline and settles at the bottom of the gas tank.
+Ethanol also attracts moisture from the air, and when the two substances bond together, phase separation can occur, meaning water separates from the gasoline and settles at the bottom of the gas tank.

-Water in the fuel tank can cause corroding and clogging of the fuel system; this can lead to starting issues and costly repairs.
+Water in the fuel tank can cause corroding and clogging of the fuel system, which can lead to starting issues and costly repairs.
 You can help prevent water in your lawn mower fuel tank by adding a fuel stabilizer to the lawn mower engine at the beginning and end of each season.
-It’s also a good idea to add a small-engine fuel stabilizer to the fuel remaining in the gas can, to help prevent water from accumulating and causing damage.
+It’s also a good idea to add a small-engine fuel stabilizer to the fuel remaining in the gas can, to help prevent water separation and accumulation.

 Choose fuel with the lowest ethanol content possible.

 To minimize issues, you should use either ethanol-free gas in your lawn mower or fuel that has the least amount of ethanol content possible.
-If you’re picking up fuel from a gas station, most sell E-10 gas, which contains 10% ethanol; this can be used for your outdoor power equipment.
+Fuel sold at a gas station is often E-10 gas, which contains 10% ethanol and can be used for your outdoor power equipment.
 Make sure to avoid any gas labeled E-15 because 15% ethanol gases may damage smaller engines.